Carebara diversa

-Carebara diversa (common name East Indian harvesting ant), is a species of marauder ant widely distributed throughout Asia.
+Carebara diversa, commonly known as the East Indian harvesting ant, is a species of marauder ant widely distributed throughout Asia.

 Description

-C diversa is a eusocial insect and individuals have continuous allometric variation in size and morphology to facilitate task allocation and partitioning of work.
+Carebara diversa is a eusocial insect and individuals have continuous allometric variation in size and morphology to facilitate task allocation and partitioning of work.
 Minor workers are between 1.3 and 2.5 mm in length, but major workers are much larger.
 Between the smallest minor and largest major workers there are many intermediate forms.
 The largest workers can have heads approximately 12 times as large as those of their smallest counterparts.
 The dry weight of a large major worker can be approximately 550 times as heavy of that of its smallest counterpart.
 These size-related morphological differences correspond with their division of labor.
 For example, small, young, minor workers specialize in caring for the larvae but extend their activities as they grow older.